 Please note that documents undergoing public consultation are usually not translated.
 It is only after the public consultation has been concluded and a final version of the document has been adopted by the Board that these documents will be translated.

 DPAs can conduct investigations and impose sanctions where necessary.
-Find the contact details for all EEA DPAs
+You can find the contact details for all EEA DPAs here.